Job Title: Social Care Worker

 Competencies – to be assessed at interview

-* Human Rights Based Approach
+* Human Rights Based Approach.

-* Low Arousal Philosophy & Practice
+* Low Arousal Philosophy & Practice.

-* Resilience, Positive Attitude & Openness to Change
+* Resilience, Positive Attitude & Openness to Change.

-* Effective Communication & Working Relationships
+* Effective Communication & Working Relationships.

-* Planning, Organising & Prioritising
+* Planning, Organising & Prioritising.

-* Innovation, Creativity & Problem Solving
+* Innovation, Creativity & Problem Solving.

 Personal Competencies - to be assessed at interview

-* Values aligned with the organization
+* Values aligned with the organisation.

-* Strong judgment and relationship-building skills
+* Excellent judgment and relationship-building skills.

-* High level of critical reasoning ability
+* High level of critical reasoning ability.

-* Focus on achieving outcomes
+* Focus on achieving outcomes and problem-solving.

-* Ability to plan, organise, and prioritise work
+* Ability to plan, organise, and prioritise work.

 This job description indicates the main functions and responsibilities of the post and is subject to review and amendment in light of changing circumstances.
-It may include other duties as determined from time to time.

 Skills: